 I also believe relatives of mine went out in those tiny boats to rescue the soldiers.
-I wanted to walk out of the cinema at one point as it was so real for me.
+I wanted to walk out of the .
+I at one point as it was so real for me.
 We were right at the back of the cinema, explosions booming in our ears.
 I kept thinking how loud the reality would have been for them.
 Events at Dunkirk have somehow ingrained themselves in my soul and I just knew that film was telling the truth.
 It is nice that the film depicted some French soldiers giving cover so the British to escape.
 I Probably had French family helping The British escape.
 I know of at least one French connection who was in The Resistance and who had almost faced the firing squad.

 This Dunkirk veteran’s recounting of events and of having carried a stretcher containing an injured man on board a boat, seems eerily similar to a scene in the film.